Please note that CPLEA does not provide legal advice or legal representation.

 Residential Tenancy Dispute Resolution Service

 In Alberta, landlords and tenants can make an application at the Residential Tenancy Dispute Resolution Service (RTDRS) to resolve their problem.
-RTDRS is a faster, less expensive, and less intimidating alternative to going to court.
+RTDRS can be a faster, less expensive, and less intimidating alternative to going to court.

 Any tenant or landlord who has an issue that falls under the Residential Tenancies Act can apply to RTDRS for a resolution.
 This includes matters relating to evictions, unpaid rent, unreturned security deposits, damages, repairs, or other disagreements.

 To make an application, certain forms must be filled out, filed, and given to the person or business the application is being made against.
 The matter will be heard before a Dispute Resolution Officer who is authorized to make binding decisions on claims of up to $50,000.
-People can represent themselves and do not need a lawyer to use this service.
 Low-income individuals may be eligible to have the application fee waived.

 For more information about the RTDRS process, call: